centrapay/centrapay-docs/src/assets/asset-transfers.md

 {% endpoint POST https://service.centrapay.com/api/asset-transfers %}

-You can transfer a descrete asset or an amount from a wallet to a recipient.
+You can transfer a discrete asset or an amount from a wallet to a recipient.

 Here's an example of a $60 transfer from a wallet: